tdwg/mids/current-draft /MIDS-definition-v0.17-13Jul2023.md

 # 4 Information content and element mappings for each MIDS Level (normative)

-Sections 4.1 & 4.2 summarise in tables the information elements expected to be present at MIDS levels 1 and 0 respectively.
-Full definitions of each information element, their mappings to other standards, constraints and examples are specified in tables in section 4.5.
+Sections 4.1 - 4.3 summarise in tables the information elements expected to be present at MIDS levels 0, 1 and 2 respectively.
+Full definitions of each information element, their mappings to other standards, constraints and examples are currently held in the TDWG MIDS Task Group GitHub site (https://github.com/tdwg/mids).

-Section 4.3 specifies additional requirements for handling of unknown or incomplete data that must be applied in conjunction with the relevant information elements.
+Section 4.x specifies additional requirements for handling of unknown or incomplete data that must be applied in conjunction with the relevant information elements.

 ## 4.1 Information elements expected at MIDS level 0

-The information elements expected to be present in digital specimen data published at MIDS level 0 are listed in Table 1 below.
+The information elements expected to be present in digital specimen data published at MIDS level 0 are listed in Table 2 below.
 The terms being developed for the information elements can be found in the TDWG MIDS GitHub site under [MIDS-0](https://github.com/tdwg/mids/issues?q=is%3Aissue+is%3Aopen+label%3AMIDS-0).

-**Table 1: MIDS Level 0: Expected elements, mappings and recommendations for a bare record**
+**Table 2: MIDS Level 0: Expected elements, mappings and recommendations for a bare record**

 <table>
   <tr><th></th>